piotrmurach/tty/README.md

 A command may accept a variable number of arguments.

-For example, if we wish to have a `config` command that accepta a location of configuration file, then we can run `teletype add` command passing `--args` flag:
+For example, if we wish to have a `config` command that accepts a location of configuration file, then we can run `teletype add` command passing `--args` flag:

 ```bash
 $ teletype add config --args file